Nephthys

 Nephthys or Nebet-Het in ancient Egyptian (Νέφθυς) was a goddess in ancient Egyptian religion.
 A member of the Great Ennead of Heliopolis in Egyptian mythology, she was a daughter of Nut and Geb.
-Nephthys was typically paired with her sister Isis in funerary rites because of their role as protectors of the mummy, with her brother Osiris, and as the sister-wife of Set.
+Nephthys was typically paired with her sister Isis in funerary rites because of their role as protectresses of the mummy, with her brother Osiris, and as the sister-wife of Set.

 She was associated with mourning, the night/darkness, service (specifically temples), childbirth, the dead, protection, magic, health, embalming, and beer.

 Etymology

 Nephthys is the Greek form of an epithet (transliterated as Nebet-hut, Nebet-het, Nebt-het, from Egyptian nbt-ḥwt).
 The origin of the goddess Nephthys is unclear but the literal translation of her name is usually given as Lady of the House or Lady of the Temple.

 This title, which may be more of an epithet describing her function than a given name, probably indicates the association of Nephthys with one particular temple or some specific aspect of the Egyptian temple ritual.
 Along with her sister Isis, Nephthys represented the temple pylon or trapezoidal tower gateway entrance to the temple which also displayed the flagstaff.
 This entrance way symbolized the horizon or akhet.